High-Efficiency Furnaces – Prices & Comparison

 Some people we’ve spoken to ended up paying considerably more than the low advertised price after costly “extras” were added to the final bill.

 We always recommend buying from a company that offers at least a 1 year warranty on labour and installation, in addition to the manufacturer’s warranty.
-This is another concern if you buy from someone advertising significantly lower prices than the average market rate, it’s more difficult to know if those units were bought directly from the manufacturer and whether the manufacturer will even honor the warranty.
+This is another concern if you buy from someone advertising significantly lower prices than the average market rate, it’s more difficult to know if those units were bought directly from the manufacturer and whether the manufacturer will even honour the warranty.

 Furnace rental or rent to own programs allow homeowners to replace their furnace without any upfront costs, and pay a flat monthly rate instead.
 These programs generally come with an included “protection plan” meaning the homeowner never has to pay for repairs or maintenance of the furnace.
 This may be a good option for some people, however note that the total cost paid will generally be higher overall than if you simply purchase your system, and pay in full after installation.